thibaut-neoledge/azure-docs.fr-fr/articles/security-center/security-center-application-recommendations.md

 <properties
-   pageTitle="Protection de vos applications dans Azure Security Center | Microsoft Azure" description="Ce document traite des recommandations d’Azure Security Center qui peuvent vous aider à protéger vos applications Azure et à rester en conformité avec les stratégies de sécurité." services="security-center" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Protecting your applications in Azure Security Center  | Microsoft Azure" description="This document addresses recommendations in Azure Security Center that help you protect your Azure applications and stay in compliance with security policies." services="security-center" documentationCenter="na" authors="TerryLanfear"